Toggle menu

 • to let homes of partner landlords and nomination properties in a fair and transparent way by empowering applicants and supporting them to make informed choices about where they want to live

-• to provide tailored services for people who may find it difficult to apply for housing and offer help in maintaining a successful tenancy
+• to provide bespoke services for people who may find it difficult to apply for housing and offer help in maintaining a successful tenancy

-• to improve local and sub regional mobility across the partnership areas and to encourage balanced and sustainable communities
+• to improve local and sub regional mobility across the partnership local authority areas and to encourage balanced and sustainable communities

 • to make efficient use of the social housing stock in meeting housing needs